Become one with the Sea

 Before you enroll in a course:

-- The minimun required age for freediving courses courses is 16 years old.
+- The minimum required age for freediving courses courses is 16 years old.

 - Courses include all the required materials and equipment.